About Us

 Director

-Kelsey Keel, MPH, received her Bachelor of Science degree from St. John Fisher College in Rochester, New York in Biology, with minors in Chemistry and International Studies.
-She went on to receive her Master of Public Health in Epidemiology from Tulane University School of Public Health and Tropical Medicine in New Orleans, Louisiana, where she is currently a PhD candidate in the Social, Behavioral, and Population Sciences department with an anticipated graduation date of December 2023.
+Dr. Keel received her Bachelor of Science degree from St. John Fisher College in Rochester, New York in Biology, with minors in Chemistry and International Studies.
+She went on to receive her Master of Public Health in Epidemiology from Tulane University School of Public Health and Tropical Medicine in New Orleans, Louisiana.
+She later returned and earned her PhD in Social, Behavioral, and Population Sciences from the Tulane University School of Public Health and Tropical Medicine.
+Dr. Keel is proud to have recently celebrated the 10-year anniversary serving as Executive Director of Let’s Go!
+Gulf Coast and looks forward to the continued progress and evolution moving forward!

 Sudduth.Alan.formal(2015).jpg